flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: DISCUSSION RELATED WORK

+\paragraph{Probabilistic Graphical Models.} Now we discuss the broader context of \fh{} and closely related works.
+Inference via knowledge compilation has been studied extensively in the areas of Bayesian networks and graphical models, and a number of significant optimizations were developed in that context~\citep{darwiche2002knowledge,sang2005performing,chavira2008probabilistic, darwiche2009modeling,choi2013compiling, dudek2020addmc, dilkas2021weighted, sanner2005affine, boutilier96context}.
+In particular, \citet{chavira2008probabilistic} identified \emph{parameter sharing} as an important optimization for speeding up exact probabilistic inference in graphical models by exploiting repeated parameters within a conditional probability table (CPT) while encoding a graphical model into a logical representation.

+There are important differences between parameter sharing and \fh{}.
+First, \fh{} has \emph{global scope}.
+Parameter sharing is limited to exploiting repeated parameters \emph{within a single CPT}, while global \fh{} is a whole-program analysis that can hoist repeated parameters \emph{across CPTs}.
+More generally, global hoisting is able to identify \texttt{flip} redundancies in the presence of complex control flow.
+Second, \fh{} applies to arbitrary probabilistic programs.
+When applied to Bayesian networks encoded as \dice{} programs, local hoisting optimizes the repeated parameters that parameter sharing would have targeted.
+However, \fh{} can be applied to program structures like conditionals, functions, branching, and tuples, and thus the optimization works for a much broader set of probabilistic models than just the Bayesian networks that parameter sharing applies to, such as probabilistic verification programs.
+Our setting is more general as a program analysis and applies to broader classes of models.
+Thus, \fh{} can be thought of strictly as a generalization of this approach.

+\paragraph{Slicing and Static Analysis.} Slicing is a classic and widely-applied technique in traditional optimizing compilers for reducing code size by trimming code that is not required for the program to exhibit its intended behavior.
+These techniques have been generalized to probabilistic programs~\citep{hur2014slicing, amtoft2020theory}.
+These methods are orthogonal to ours: programs may contain redundant \flip{}s without any possibility for slicing and vice versa.
+Common sub-expression elimination attempts to reduce redundant code by computing the result once, storing it in a local variable, and re-using the local variable many times~\citep{aho1986compilers}.
+This technique relies on sub-expressions being used more than once under the same path conditions to improve performance, while \fh{} targets \flip{}s that have inconsistent path conditions.

 \paragraph{Symbolic Optimizations.} Probabilistic programming systems like Psi and Hakaru internally represent probability distributions symbolically using computer algebra systems~\citep{gehr2016psi, gehr2020lambdapsi, narayanan2016probabilistic}.
-These methods differ from ours in that they operate on an internal symbolic representation, rather than the original program, and also to our knowledge they do not directly exploit state-space reduction enabled by \fliphoisting{}.
-A related idea is to use knowledge of conjugacy between distributions to simplify programs; this is employed by systems such as BUGS and JAGS, but exploits a distinct structure from \fliphoisting{} where no conjugacy is necessary~\cite{plummer2003jags, thomas1992bugs}.
+Techniques such as delayed sampling~\citep{murray2018delayed} and semi-symbolic inference~\citep{atkinson2022} also represent probability distributions symbolically, using conjugate priors to solve the system analytically as much as possible, before resorting to sampling.
+These methods differ from ours as they operate on and optimize an internal symbolic representation instead of the original program.
+A related idea is to use knowledge of conjugacy between distributions to simplify programs; this is employed by systems like BUGS, JAGS, and Autoconj, but it exploits a distinct structure from \fh{} where no conjugacy is necessary~\citep{plummer2003jags, thomas1992bugs, hoffman2018autoconj}.